CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-09-15-how-to-stop-clear-from-clearing-scrollback-buffer.md

 VALUE='E3=\\E\[3J, '
 ```

-**Step 6.** Search for and remove the string that controls the capability
+### Step 6.
+Search for and remove the string that controls the setting

 Now that we are on the topic how sed handles special characters, it is also a challenge to work with variables.
 In this case the variable is incorporated and with the additional escaped characters in the variable it will consume the string to search for as we want it to.